 - Understanding of and experience with farmers market management.

 - Strong computer, organizational and time management skills.

 - Must be able to make a full season commitment.

 - Willing/able to work outside in all kinds of weather.

 - Able to lift up to 50 lbs.

-COMPENSATION: This is a year-round, part time position.
+COMPENSATION: This is a full-time position with benefits.
 Pay will be commensurate with experience.

 To apply, please send a letter of interest and resume to: